bitsofcotton/randtools/README.md

 # General Tips 7
 Once we get such operations on n bit to n bit conditions, y=Ax with some error condition on most digit condition.
 If we are lucky, we can define invert condition.
+But this doesn't directl mean P==NP, so complexity itself applys into accuracy on A matrix and x vector on (x_1\*...\*x_n)^m meaning, m depends accuracy and complexity.
+But in invariant meaning, R^1 multiply is ~.

 # General Tips 8
 So with below, A in Q^{n\*n} : random matrix, x in {0, 1}^n, Ax in first digit meaning seems to harden the PRNG